 2. Testing the market to find out if your book will sell

-3. A subject area or genre that has limited market or niche audience appeal
+3. Your manuscript is in a subject area or genre that has limited market appeal

 The subject area or genre of your book may appeal to only a limited market and therefore not be of interest to a large publishing house.
 Nevertheless, your book may be very engaging to a niche audience and sell very successfully.
 In this case, digital printing or print-on-demand publishing (POD) may be the ideal option for you to get your story out to your readers.

 4. Boosting your career prospects and raising your professional profile